Solved! What to Do When a Tree Falls on Your House

 Prevent further immediate damage.

-A fallen tree can cause broken windows as well as a hole in your roof or siding; even brick and stone can be damaged by the impact.
-You could also potentially have damaged gas lines.
-While gas lines are buried, there’s a chance they could be affected if the tree fell in the area where they enter your home.
-As a precaution, it’s a good idea to shut off the gas at the meter until you’re sure the lines weren’t damaged.
+A fallen tree can cause broken windows and holes in your roof or siding.
+It can also damage gas lines if the tree falls in the area where they enter your home.
+As a precaution, shut off the gas until you’re sure the lines weren’t damaged.
 You’ll find a shut-off valve near the meter.
-To shut off the gas, use a wrench to turn the valve a quarter of a turn to the right.
+Use a wrench to turn the valve a quarter of a turn to the right.

 Call a reputable contractor to tarp or board up broken windows and any holes in the roof or sides of your home.
-This step will protect your home’s interior and your belongings from additional weather damage.
-If you want to take part in covering broken windows, do so carefully, to avoid sharp glass, but it’s best to leave roof-tarping to the pros.
+This step will protect your home’s interior from additional weather damage.
+If you want to cover broken windows yourself, do so carefully to avoid sharp glass, but it’s best to leave roof-tarping to the pros.
 Parts of the roof may not be stable enough to walk on safely.

-What You Need to Know About Homeowners Insurance Claims if a Tree Fell on House
+What You Need to Know About Homeowners Insurance Claims if a Tree Fell on the House

 Photo: istockphoto.com

 A tree falling on a house can cause extensive (and expensive) damage.
-The following tips will help you make the most of your insurance coverage in the event this disaster happens to you.
+The following tips will help you make the most of your insurance coverage if this disaster happens to you.

 Obtain accurate documentation for homeowners insurance claims.

-Take photos or a video of the damage—both outdoors and indoors—as soon as all immediate danger has passed.
-Remain on the ground and let a roofing professional take pictures of the roof.
+Take photos and videos of the damage—both outdoors and indoors—once it’s safe to do so.
+Let a roofing professional take pictures of the roof.
 Document broken windows, damaged siding, structural damage, and damage to the contents of your home.
 Don’t leave anything out; the pictures you take now are vital as evidence for your insurance claim.

 Call your homeowners insurance agent to start the claims process.